Drivemode/MediaFacade/README.md

 # MediaFacade

-Facade modules for dealing with complicated MediaStore.
+Facade modules for dealing with complicated MediaStore in a simple way.

 ## Usage